 Venice is at least as old as vedute painting.
 Ellerbrock, trained street-photographer, burnes the motifs of a shot-to-death (Marlene Dietrich) city into the negative without contortion.
 His Venice-series shows art as repetition and as the repetition of a casual moment in crystalline black and white.

-The splatter painting with a creaturely-clerical aroma was created in a performance in Rovereto, presided over by Nitsch, old sorcerer of the Viennese Actionism, resulting in a pice of art history that compells through its format.
-The color of blood is never going out of style; it flashes in all epochs and it will keep doing so presumably for as long as human beings bleed.
+The drip painting with a creaturly-clerical aroma was created during a performance in Rovereto which was presided over by Nitsch as the stately magician of Viennese Actionism -- a piece of art history which compells through its format.
+The color of blood is never going out of style; it flashes in all eras and will do so presumably for as long as it is still inside the human body.

 This work was created with unfathomable patience and carefully layered color varnishes, that allow for spacial deapth and the titular nebula behind a metallic look.
 The Korean artist strives to mirror the inner reality in abstract forms: clean, deep, dreamy, and tidy.
 The look of the artwork is sensitive to the lighting and, metaphorically speaking, to the spectators emotions.
 Prolonged contemplation befits the painting.